amitfin/retry/README.md

 The default value is `"[[ 2 ** attempt ]]"` which is an exponential backoff.
 These are the delay times of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
 The following are the offsets from the initial call [0, 1, 3, 7, 15, 31, 63].

-A different strategy can be a constant wait time which can be expressed as a simple non-template string.
+Linear backoff is a different strategy which can be expressed as a simple non-template string (without brackets).
 For example, these are the delay times of the first 7 attempts when using `"10"`: [0, 10, 10, 10, 10, 10, 10].
 The following are the offsets from the initial call [0, 10, 20, 30, 40, 50, 60].

 Another example is `"[[ 10 * 2 ** attempt ]]"` which is a slower exponential backoff.
 These are the delay times of the first 7 attempts: [0, 10, 20, 40, 80, 160, 320].
 The following are the offsets from the initial call [0, 10, 30, 70, 150, 310, 630].